hazelcast/hazelcast-reference-manual/src/NetworkPartitioning.md

-# Network Partitioning - Split Brain Syndrome
+# Network Partitioning - Split-Brain Syndrome

 Imagine that you have a cluster with ten members and that the network is divided into two in a way that four members cannot see the other six members.
 As a result, you end up having two separate clusters: one with four members and one with six members.
 Members in each sub-cluster think that the other members are dead even though they are not.
 This situation is called Network Partitioning (a.k.a. *Split-Brain Syndrome*).